vegaprotocol/vega/.github/ISSUE_TEMPLATE/feature_ticket.md

 # Additional Details (optional)
 Any additional information that provides context or gives information that will help us develop the feature.

-Link to the feature spec:
+Feature spec:

-Link to the release overview document:
+Release overview document:

-Link to the release board:
+Release board:

 # Examples (optional)
 Code snippets from the spec for reference